Back to Top

 This course serves as a component of self-care and effective client communication.
 Students examine functions in the body and food sources of various micro- and macronutrients as well as energy balance and the role of nutrition in disease states.
 An analysis of individual food intake and exploration of the rationale behind specific food choices is included.

 Hydrotherapy is the therapeutic use of water in any of its forms, for the treatment of illness and/or pain relief.
 This course will focus on the physiological effects of heat and cold on the body and address various methods of hydrotherapy that can be used within a massage therapy session.
 The practical application of hot and cold therapies are included.

 This course introduces the student to the legal issues that a massage therapist faces.
 Topics to be covered include massage therapy’s scope and standards of practice, confidentiality, management of patient health information (PHI) and license regulations required at the federal, state and local levels.
 The importance of professional associations and continuing education are discussed.
 The student will leave the course with all legal documents required by Minnesota law and documents that meet or exceed best practice standards.

 : MASSAGE THERAPY FOR SPECIAL POPULATIONS

-This course integrates the theories, principles and techniques learned throughout the curriculum and applies them to special client populations.
-A focus of this class is the critical thinking skills needed to design an individualized treatment plan to meet a client's specific needs.
-Students learn and discuss the unique considerations for treating special populations, including older adults, persons with disabilities, persons with terminal illnesses, infants, and women in pregnancy.
-Special conditions will be discussed with emphasis on indications, contraindications, techniques, and adaptations.
-The topics of medications, diversity, and research will also be included.
+This course integrates the theories, principles, and techniques learned across the curriculum, from both a population and a condition perspective.
+The focus of the class is the critical thinking skills needed to design an individualized treatment plan to meet a client’s specific needs.
+Students learn and discuss the unique considerations for treating special populations, including older adults, persons with disabilities, terminal illnesses, infants and women in pregnancy.
+Special conditions are discussed with emphasis on considerations such as indications, contraindications, techniques, and adaptations.
+Topics of medications and research are also be included.